-Medical and nursing staff responsible for intravenous infusions must make sure that they are familiar with the operation of the hospice's infusion pumps. - R.6.5 The qualified nurse is responsible for determining the correct rate for administration and for maintaining it throughout the infusion. - R.6.6 Before commencing or replacing any intravenous infusion, ensure that: - The intravenous cannula is patent. - There is no visible abnormality such as inflammation or extravasation at the site of injection and no complaints of local irritation or pain from the patient. - The intravenous containers show no obvious faults, contamination or discolouration and are 'in date'. - The infusion is administered in accordance with the doctor's written instructions and any Pharmacist endorsements on the drug administration chart. - The infusion pump is correctly set and appears to be functioning correctly.
+- There is no visible abnormality such as inflammation or extravasation at the site of injection and no complaints of local irritation or pain from the patient. - The intravenous containers show no obvious faults, contamination or discolouration and are 'in date'. - The infusion is administered in accordance with the prescriber's written instructions and any Pharmacist's endorsements on the drug prescription chart. - The infusion pump is correctly set and appears to be functioning correctly.
 The first infusion through an intravenous cannula must be put up by a doctor, but only in the presence of a nurse.
 Subsequent infusions through the same cannula must be put up in the presence of two clinical staff, neither of which need be a doctor.
-If there are any concerns at the time of putting up an infusion, then the procedure must be aborted and the concern reported to a more senior nurse or a doctor.
+If there are any concerns at the time of putting up an infusion, then the procedure must be aborted and the concern reported to a more senior nurse or a

-R.6.7 Qualified nurses who have undertaken the necessary intravenous therapy training and who have demonstrated their competence to the Senior Nurse may flush intravenous cannulae with normal saline if it has been written up on the drug administration chart.
+R.6.7 Qualified nurses who have undertaken the necessary intravenous therapy training and who have demonstrated their competence to the Senior Nurse may flush intravenous cannulae with normal saline if it has been written up on the drug chart.
 (See also the Guidelines for the Management of Intravenous Therapy and the IV Therapy Training Guidelines in the Clinical Guidelines Folder).